ledererd/ledererd.github.io/openstack16-101-workshop/04_exercise3.md

 test-instance login:
 ```

-But you will notice that we have no network connectivity to the server:
+But you will notice that we have no network connectivity to the server (the IP address to ping is shown in the ```openstack server list``` command):

 ```
 (user1) [stack@undercloud ~]$ ping -c3 172.16.1.138